-PhD in Business Administration: Human Resource Management Emphasis
+PhD in Business Administration: Organizational Behavior & Human Resource Management Emphasis

-The UIC PhD in Business Administration with an area of emphasis in Human Resource Management (HRM) provides its students with the opportunity to explore a variety of topics within the disciplines of HRM and Organizational Behavior (OB).
+The UIC PhD in Business Administration with an area of emphasis in Organizational Behavior & Human Resource Management provides its students with the opportunity to explore a variety of topics within the disciplines of Human Resource Management (HRM) and Organizational Behavior (OB).
 Our doctoral program places primary emphasis on the development of OB and HR students who are well versed in contemporary research and to communicate their work as educators and published experts in their fields.
 Students in the doctoral program are required to commit full-time attention to our program; part-time enrollment is not allowed.
 Completion of the program requires a full-time commitment for 4-5 years.